 Andrews' new book Back to Black: Retelling Black Radicalism for the 21st Century traces the long and eminent history of black radical politics.
 Born out of resistance to slavery and colonialism, its rich past encompasses figures such as Marcus Garvey, Angela Davis, the Black Panthers and the Black Lives Matter activists of today.

-As an educationalist, Fatimah specialises in equity and equality issues within education provision, including girl-child, adolescent and women’s adult education, women and the teaching profession, reaching marginalised and remote communities, non-formal education, skills acquisition and training, and gender responsive schooling.
+As an educationalist, Fatimah specialises in equity issues within education provision.
 She has also conducted research and delivered technical assistance in the area of maternal and child health.

-Fatimah has worked extensively in Nigeria, particularly in the north, and has also worked in Sudan, Ethiopia, Uganda, Pakistan, India, Liberia and Guyana.
-Her past and current experience has involved work with local civil society organisations, UN agencies, the Commonwealth Secretariat, nongovernmental groups, and the U.K. Department for International Development.
-Fatimah has published widely in her areas of work, delivering empirical research, policy documents, papers, and media articles.
+Nigerian-born and partially-raised, Fatimah has worked extensively in the country, particularly in the north, and has also worked in Sudan, Ethiopia, Uganda, Pakistan, India, Liberia and Guyana.
+Fatimah has published widely in her areas of work, delivering primary research, policy documents, papers, and media articles.

 Chaired by journalist, Eliza Anyangwe.
 Born in Yaounde, Cameroon Eliza has been working to build communities around journalism for a long time, starting on The Guardian’s Katine Project before becoming editor of the Guardian Global Development Network.